OpenEvalProject/evals/manuscripts/elife-34829/v2/manuscript.md

 ## Abstract

-10.7554/eLife.34829.001 The inwardly rectifying K + channel K ir 4.1 is broadly expressed by CNS glia and deficits in K ir 4.1 lead to seizures and myelin vacuolization.
-However, the role of oligodendrocyte K ir 4.1 channels in controlling myelination and K + clearance in white matter has not been defined.
-Here, we show that selective deletion of K ir 4.1 from oligodendrocyte progenitors (OPCs) or mature oligodendrocytes did not impair their development or disrupt the structure of myelin.
-However, mice lacking oligodendrocyte K ir 4.1 channels exhibited profound functional impairments, including slower clearance of extracellular K + and delayed recovery of axons from repetitive stimulation in white matter, as well as spontaneous seizures, a lower seizure threshold, and activity-dependent motor deficits.
-These results indicate that K ir 4.1 channels in oligodendrocytes play an important role in extracellular K + homeostasis in white matter, and that selective loss of this channel from oligodendrocytes is sufficient to impair K + clearance and promote seizures.
+The inwardly rectifying K+ channel Kir4.1 is broadly expressed by CNS glia and deficits in Kir4.1 lead to seizures and myelin vacuolization.
+However, the role of oligodendrocyte Kir4.1 channels in controlling myelination and K+ clearance in white matter has not been defined.
+Here, we show that selective deletion of Kir4.1 from oligodendrocyte progenitors (OPCs) or mature oligodendrocytes did not impair their development or disrupt the structure of myelin.
+However, mice lacking oligodendrocyte Kir4.1 channels exhibited profound functional impairments, including slower clearance of extracellular K+ and delayed recovery of axons from repetitive stimulation in white matter, as well as spontaneous seizures, a lower seizure threshold, and activity-dependent motor deficits.
+These results indicate that Kir4.1 channels in oligodendrocytes play an important role in extracellular K+ homeostasis in white matter, and that selective loss of this channel from oligodendrocytes is sufficient to impair K+ clearance and promote seizures.

 ## Introduction